caktus/guidebook/source/services/dep-tracking.rst

 Dependency Tracking
 ###################

-Projects often rely heavily on often a large number of third-party packages, and those packages hopefully continue to receive updates, bug fixes, optimizations, and new features.
+Projects often rely heavily on a large number of third-party packages, and those packages hopefully continue to receive updates, bug fixes, optimizations, and new features.
 We want to be aware of those updates when they are available, especially when new available updates include security fixes that would be